The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 • Auto-assign issues to the right team member based on component, label, or description content

-Release and Deployment Tracking
+Release and deployment tracking

 • Query all issues fixed in a version to auto-generate release notes